A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Validation and Performance

 \subsection{Comparison with the analytic isotropic MGE solution}

-While the Satoh model serves as a fundamental mathematical validation, it describes an idealized system with a harmonic core.
-To evaluate the spectral solver in a regime representative of massive early-type galaxies (ETGs)---characterized by high central concentrations and significant dark matter fractions---I construct a more realistic composite model.
+The previous two tests against the Satoh and power-law models validated the spectral solver's core algorithm and its handling of anisotropy using exact analytic gradients.
+However, both cases described somewhat idealized systems.
+To evaluate the spectral solver in a regime more representative of massive early-type galaxies (ETGs)---characterized by high central concentrations and significant dark matter fractions---I now construct a more realistic composite model.

-I model the stellar tracer as an axisymmetric oblate distribution with an intrinsic axial ratio $q=0.5$ and a Sérsic $n=4$ profile \citep{deVaucouleurs1948}, typical for massive ETGs \citep[see][]{Cappellari2026}.
-The gravitational potential is generated by a total mass distribution following a generalized NFW (gNFW) profile \citep{Wyithe2001}.
-I approximate both the tracer and the total density with 20 Gaussians each, using the \textsc{mge\_fit\_1d} function of the \textsc{MgeFit} package\footnote{\url{https://pypi.org/project/mgefit/}} \citep{Cappellari2002mge}.
+I model the stellar tracer as an axisymmetric oblate distribution with an intrinsic axial ratio $q=0.5$ and a Sérsic $n=4$ profile \citep{deVaucouleurs1948}, typical for massive ETGs \citep[see review by][]{Cappellari2026}.
+The gravitational potential is generated by a spherical total mass distribution following a generalized NFW (gNFW) profile \citep{Wyithe2001}.
+I approximate both the tracer and the total density with 20 Gaussians each, using the \textsc{mge\_fit\_1d} function of the \textsc{MgeFit} package\footnote{Current version 6.2 at \url{https://pypi.org/project/mgefit/}} \citep{Cappellari2002mge}.
+I fit the tracer in the interval $0.1$--$10\,R_{\rm e}$ and the total density in the interval $0.1$--$10\,r_s$, with $R_{\rm e}=10$ (in the arbitrary units used in the plots).
 I adopt a total density inner slope of $\rho_{\mathrm{tot}} \propto r^{-2.2}$, consistent with observations of massive ETGs out to several effective radii \citep[e.g.][]{Cappellari2015dm, Serra2016, Bellstedt2018}.

 The gNFW break radius is set to $r_s = 10\,R_{\rm e}$.
 This choice is motivated by the empirical relation between the stellar half-mass radius and halo size, $r_{1/2} \approx 0.015\,R_{200}$ \citep{Kravtsov2013}.
 Using the approximation $r_{1/2} \approx (4/3)R_{\rm e}$ for a Sérsic $n=4$ profile \citep[Table~2]{Ciotti1991}, this relation can be rewritten as $r_s \approx 89\,R_{\rm e}/c_{200}$.
 For a representative halo concentration of $c_{200} \approx 9$ \citep[e.g.][]{Dutton2014nfw}, this yields $r_s \approx 10\,R_{\rm e}$.
 This scale is much larger than the typical field of view and ensures the test probes a regime where the potential has not yet reached its asymptotic Keplerian form.